 Since Sala, there have been several examples of occasion the Court initially going further than the AG suggested, but in later cases retreating from the more radical aspects of their own jurisprudence, while advocates general have held fast to those new principles, repeatedly breathing life back into them.
-In Trojani AG Geelhoed expressed some scepticism as to how an economically inactive EU migrant could claim social assistance in a host state, stating that “the basic principle of Community law is that persons who depend on social assistance will be taken care of in their own Member State”.
+In Trojani AG Geelhoed expressed some scepticism as to how an economically inactive EU migrant could claim social assistance in a host state, stating that ‘the basic principle of Community law is that persons who depend on social assistance will be taken care of in their own Member State’.
 This Opinion was not followed by the Court, which instead found that possession of a national residence permit was dispositive – it entitled Mr Trojani to equal treatment rights, and so to claim the minimex benefit.
 Sala and Trojani were variously hailed and decried as expansions of EU citizenship rights, or incursions in national welfare systems respectively.
 It confirmed that yes, the Court really meant what it said in Sala (without astonishingly, mentioning Sala); Mr Trojani was entitled to equal treatment because he was lawfully resident as per national law.

 While it was the Court that established the Trojani principle, it has more frequently been advocates general attempting to keep it going.
 We have to go back to 2015 before Trojani is actually used as authority in a judgment, but that was as part of the line of case law on defining work.
 We have to go further back to 2013 before we find either a reference to the case in the context of the rights of the economically inactive to claim benefits, or to the principle that EU nationals with a domestic right to reside are entitled to protection from discrimination.
 In contrast, the Trojani principle of national residence rights giving rise to EU equal treatment rights was discussed within AG Opinions as recently as 2020 and 2021.

-A similar pattern emerged with Grzelczyk - the Court went further than the AG’s original recommendations, then later gradually backed away from the more transformative XX of its own conclusions, while various advocates general try to keep them alive.
-AG Alber had noted an, at best, theoretical EU citizenship-based right to equal treatment vis-a-vias benefits, but the conclusion noted that mere recourse to the social assistance system could constitute grounds for terminating the right of residence, noting “strict limitations” that applied to the principle of equal treatment.
+A similar pattern emerged with Grzelczyk - the Court went further than the AG’s original recommendations, then later gradually backed away from the more transformative of its own conclusions, while various advocates general try to keep them alive.
+AG Alber had noted an, at best, theoretical EU citizenship-based right to equal treatment vis-à-vis benefits, but the conclusion noted that mere recourse to the social assistance system could constitute grounds for terminating the right of residence, noting ‘strict limitations’ that applied to the principle of equal treatment.
 The Court instead reached a relatively simple conclusion, that equal treatment provisions meant that EU nationals could not, purely as a result of their nationality, be subject to extra conditions to access benefits not imposed on home-state nationals.
-Of course, Member States have since been able to get round this prohibition by simply introducing a new test which works as a proxy for nationality; in Commission v UK the CJEU approved of the UK’s right to reside test, notwithstanding that the Commission noted it created a “an automatic mechanism that systematically and ineluctably bars claimants” and operates along nationality lines; it seems using a codeword for nationality is enough to escape the obligations laid down in Grzelczyk.
+Of course, Member States have since been able to get round this prohibition by simply introducing a new test which works as a proxy for nationality; in Commission v UK the CJEU approved of the UK’s right to reside test, notwithstanding that the Commission noted it created a ‘an automatic mechanism that systematically and ineluctably bars claimants’ and operates along nationality lines; it seems using a codeword for nationality is enough to escape the obligations laid down in Grzelczyk.